vfx-compositing-artist-interview-advice-with-genevieve-camilleri

 Learn VFX Compositing from industry pros like Gen!

-The Nuke Compositing Diploma is an amazing opportunity to be personally mentored by highly skilled industry mentors.
+Our Compositing Courses offer an amazing opportunity to be personally mentored by highly skilled industry mentors.
 Learn the tools (and secrets!) of the trade in this in-depth online Nuke training and gain speed and confidence quickly.
 Graduate with a demo reel ready to impress employers.

 Ryan has worked in almost every area of film and TV — from a production assistant to a camera and editing technician.
 When he's not at work, you can usually find him watching a Sci-Fi film, 3D printing something, or writing.